 Fera Chief Executive, Adrian Belton, said:

 Fera’s vision is to be a leading supplier of scientific solutions, evidence and advice across the Agri-Food supply chain.

 With government budgets facing on-going reductions it is imperative that we take action now to examine options which will help protect and enhance Fera’s renowned scientific capability.
 Joining with the right partner could provide Fera and its high quality staff with new opportunities to develop and expand this capability.

 Businesses interested in finding out more should go to Defra’s tendering website.
-The gives more detail about the possible commercial model for Fera and allows businesses to register interest.
+The Prior Information Notice (PDF, 41KB, 11 pages) gives more detail about the possible commercial model for Fera and allows businesses to register interest.